calliecameron/pi-server/testbed/README.md

 ## Integration tests

 Run `pytest`.
-This can take several hours.
+This will take several hours.